 Field study design

 We used data collected as part of an ongoing monitoring program at eight sites around Guana Island in the British Virgin Islands (Forrester et al., 2015; Fig. 1).
 All sites were similar in covering 0.6-1.0 hectares of sloping fringing coral reef adjacent to the island at a depth of 9-10 m.
 Sites varied in exposure to prevailing weather; sites on the windward north side of the island are more exposed to prevailing winds and swell than those on the southern leeward side (Fig. 1).
 Although distributed across a gradient of prevailing wave exposure, the sites were similar enough in other respects that they represent broadly similar habitats.
 In other words, we assume that spatio-temporal shifts in species richness primarily reflect changes in (local) diversity, rather than differences between habitats (-diversity) (Whittaker, 1960).
-Corals, fishes, and rugosity were sampled annually between June and August from 1992-2018.
+Corals, fishes, and reef rugosity were sampled annually between June and August from 1992-2018.
 Logistical constraints meant that sponges were not sampled in all years (no counts in 1992, 1996-1999, 2004, 1993 at Crab Cove, 2014 at Pelican Ghut, and 2017 at Bigelow Beach and Pelican Ghut).
 All surveys were performed using 30-m transects, placed at haphazardly selected locations within each site.
 The number of transects sampled per site varied among years (n = 3-22).
 However, because species-richness estimates are dependent on sampling effort, we opted to standardize to three transects per site per year.
 The three transects for analysis were selected at random.

 Survey methods

-Corals, sponges, fishes, and rugosity were sampled using well-established visual survey methods.
+Corals (Scleractinia), sponges (Porifera), fishes (Actinopterygii), and rugosity were sampled using well-established visual survey methods.
+Because identifying taxa to species is not always possible or practical in field surveys, corals, sponges and fish were identified to the lowest taxonomic group possible (Tables A.1-A.2).
+All fish were identified to species, while corals and sponges were sometimes identified as multi-species recognizable taxonomic units (D. F. Ward & Stanley, 2004), or RTU’s, for the following reasons: (1) taxonomists either split or grouped taxa during the 27 years of the study, or (2) several species are visually indistinguishable in the field.
+In all cases, the lowest resolution RTU was used, and for simplicity RTU’s are referred to as “species” hereafter.
 Surveys were conducted with the approval of the BVI Department of Conservation and Fisheries, and fish counts were approved by the URI Institutional Animal Care and Use Committee (protocol AN13-04-016).

-Fishes were counted within a belt transect 30 m long x 1.5 m wide, and a T-shaped bar was used to determine the transect width as the diver swam along the transect line.
-Fish counts were restricted to species that are amenable to visual survey; that is, day-active species that are relatively site-attached and reliably visible to divers (Willis, 2001).
+Fishes were counted within a belt transect 30 m long x 1.5 m wide, and a T-shaped bar was used to determine the transect width as the diver swam along a 30-m transect tape.
+Like all visual surveys, the underwater fish counts were limited to species that are amenable to detection using this method; that is, day-active species that are relatively site-attached and reliably visible to divers (Willis, 2001).
 Nocturnal species, highly mobile groups such as mackerels (Scombridae) and jacks (Carangidae) that are transient visitors to the sites, and small cryptic groups like gobies (Gobiidae) and blennies (Blennioidei) that often hide in crevices were not surveyed.
 Newly recruited juvenile fishes (< 1 month on the reef) were also excluded because their abundance is affected by lunar cycles, which complicates the detection of long-term trends (Robertson, 1992).
 Because fish were the only mobile organisms surveyed, the fish survey was conducted first for each transect in order to reduce any bias caused by divers disturbing the fish (Emslie, Cheal, MacNeil, Miller, & Sweatman, 2018).